The Warning Before Diabetes

 - 150 minutes of moderate physical activity per week

-- A balanced, reduced-calorie diet
+- A balanced, reduced-calorie eating pattern

 Steps to Reverse Prediabetes